A Simple, Summer Lawn Care Guide for Detroit

 6. Watch for Grubs

 One of the most common lawn pests in Detroit, MI is grubs.
 Grubs are a huge problem for homeowners and can lead to excessive turf damage.
 These pests feed on the root system of the grass in early July.
-It is best to try to control grubs through preventative measures.
+It is best to try to control grubs through preventive measures.

 Simple practices can discourage grub infestations.
 For example, make sure you water because well-watered lawns survive grub issues better than unwatered turf.
 Raise your mowing height because allowing your grass to grow encourages roots to sink deeper into the soil, away from grub activity.